SmartBear/awesome/README.md

 ### Apps

 - [SoapUI](https://github.com/SmartBear/soapui) - A free and open source cross-platform functional testing solution for APIs and web services
-- [Swager Editor](https://github.com/SmartBear/swagger-editor) - Edit Swagger API specifications in YAML inside your browser and to preview documentations in real time
+- [Swager Editor](https://github.com/swagger-api/swagger-editor) - Edit Swagger API specifications in YAML inside your browser and to preview documentations in real time
+- [Swagger Codegen](https://github.com/swagger-api/swagger-codegen) - A template-driven engine to generate documentation, API clients and server stubs in different languages by parsing your OpenAPI / Swagger definition
-- [Swagger UI](https://github.com/SmartBear/swagger-ui) - A collection of HTML, Javascript, and CSS assets that dynamically generate beautiful documentation from a Swagger-compliant API
+- [Swagger UI](https://github.com/swagger-api/swagger-ui) - A collection of HTML, Javascript, and CSS assets that dynamically generate beautiful documentation from a Swagger-compliant API

 ### Tools and Libraries